RudraChouhan03/facerecognitionattendancesystem/README.md

 This makes it easy to switch between webcam and CCTV sources based on your setup.

+To make this project accessible to everyone—including non-technical users—I have included clear single-line and multi-line comments throughout every file.
+These comments explain the purpose and functionality of the code step by step, making it easy to understand and modify.

+Special thanks to Perplexity AI for assisting me in generating and refining these comments for maximum clarity.

 **Key Features:**
 - Real-time face detection and recognition (OpenCV, face_recognition)
 - Liveness detection (anti-spoofing)